IAmJSD/aurorame.me/README.md

 - I would suggest >10GB of free disk space.
 I personally use a 120GB virtual disk on my IIS VM.
 - A web server which can server multiple directories, **can hide files** and supports PHP.
 I personally use IIS.
 - I personally use PHP 7.0 but I have not tried anything lower.
 Your mileage may vary.
 - Cloudflare.
-I would suggest using it for your site anyway due to its power firewall but you **must** use it for this project due to how IP logging is setup.
+I would suggest using it for your site anyway due to its powerful firewall but you **must** use it for this project due to how IP logging is setup.
 ## What data is logged in the DB?
 There are 2 tables:
 - **keylist** - This is the one to be edited by the administrator.
 This contains the following.
 Please note you can remove all of the columns except dkey: